melissalouie/daniel_melissa_capybara/README.md

 - Users can create a location.
 DONE
 - Users can see a show page for location.
 DONE
 - Users can edit a location.
 DONE
 - Users can delete a location.
+DONE

 ###### Events